daxupaxu/Top11-NextJS-F---Apollo-B/README.md

 # top11

 # npm start
-To run graphql server from the 'server' folder
+To run graphql server from the 'apollo-graphql' folder

 runs at localhost:4000